Espoo: Inland waters

 Most of the lakes in Espoo are located to the north of the Finnish national road 1, particularly in the lake highlands in Nuuksio.
 There are three pools named Pitkäjärvi ("long lake"): Pitkäjärvi, Nuuksion Pitkäjärvi and Velskolan Pitkäjärvi.
-The largest lake in Espoo is Lake Bodom with a surface area of 4.1 square kilometres and an average depth of 4.3 metres.
-The largest depth of Nuuksion Pitkäjärvi is 18 metres and the average depth is 6.5 metres, and there are tens of lakes and ponds in its drainage basin of 60 square kilometres.
+The largest lake in Espoo is Lake Bodom with a surface area of 4.1 km2 and an average depth of 4.3 m.
+The largest depth of Nuuksion Pitkäjärvi is 18 m and the average depth is 6.5 m, and there are tens of lakes and ponds in its drainage basin of 60 km2.
 There are few lakes in southern Espoo.
 The shallow lake Hannusjärvi with a surface area of six hectares is located in Kaitaa and the small lake Pentalanjärvi is located in the island of Pentala.

 Because the sweet water pools to the south of the Salpausselkä ridges formed when the ancient bays separated from the sea into lakes because of upthrust, only very few islands developed in them.
-One of the few inland islands in Espoo is an island of fifteen hectares in the lake Saarijärvi located near the border to Vihti.
+One of the few inland islands in Espoo is an island of 15 ha in the lake Saarijärvi located near the border to Vihti.
 There was a suggestion to name the rocky island covered in pine forests as Partiosaari, but nothing became of this.

 The differences in the surface heights of the lakes in Espoo are considerable.
-Lake Pieni Majaslampi is located the highest up, 97 metres above sea level.
-Lake Saarijärvi near it is located 25 metres lower.
+Lake Pieni Majaslampi is located the highest up, 97 m above sea level.
+Lake Saarijärvi near it is located 25 m lower.
 Because of the height differences, small rapids sometimes form in spring time in the creeks between adjacent water pools.